Direct deposit is an electronic method of transferring payments directly into an employee’s bank account.

 Rise: The Best Payroll Solution for Direct Deposit and Hybrid Payments

-This makes it an ideal solution for businesses operating in industries such as tech, Web3, and global enterprises.
+This makes Rise an ideal solution for businesses in tech, Web3, and global enterprises that need flexible, compliant payroll infrastructure across multiple countries and payment rails.

 Key Features of Rise

-2. Automated Payroll and Direct Deposit: Rise automates payroll processing, ensuring that employees are paid accurately and on time via direct deposit or cryptocurrency, depending on their preferences.
+- Automated Payroll and Direct Deposit: Rise automates payroll processing end-to-end, across onboarding, approvals, payout execution, and reporting, ensuring employees and contractors are paid accurately and on time via direct deposit or their preferred payment method.

 Why Choose Rise for Direct Deposit?